lukanthrope/tweet-joke-bot/README.md

 # tweet-joke-bot
-Bot that tweets jokes as binary code
+Bot that tweets generated jokes (they can rarely be repeated)